 (they are less fidgety and follow my cues much better)

-With no other dogs in the salon, the risk of injuries from others is practically eliminated
+The risk of injuries from other dogs is practically eliminated

 Zen: a state of calm attentiveness in which one's actions are guided

 The Zen salon was designed with this single vision from the ground up.
 It is a minimalist environment with natural colours, clean lines and soothing atmosphere.

 Every decision we made, every single detail incorporated in the studio's concept was paramount so the experience would be calm and peaceful.

 Airy, large open spaces, plenty of natural daylight all around